airbytehq/airbyte/airbyte-integrations/connectors/source-newsdata-io/README.md

 # NewsData.io
 This directory contains the manifest-only connector for `source-newsdata-io`.

-Connector for NewsData.io to get the latest news in pagination.
+Connector for NewsData.io to get the latest news in pagination and the latest news from specific countries, categories and domains.
+You can also get the news sources from specific categories, countries and languages.

 ## Usage
 There are multiple ways to use this connector: